+Years ended December 31,

+2022 2023

-Years ended December 31, 2022 RMB '000 Account Classification Operating lease cost 362,689 Hotel operating costs, Other operating costs, General and administrative expenses Variable lease cost (a) (20,684) Hotel operating costs, Other operating costs Sublease income (9,019) Retail revenues and others Total lease cost 332,986
+RMB RMB Account Classification

+Operating lease cost 362,689 362,462 Hotel operating costs, Other operating costs, General and administrative expenses

+Variable lease cost (1) (20,684) 6,332 Hotel operating costs, Other operating costs

+Sublease income (9,019) (13,742) Net revenues-Others

+Total lease cost 332,986 355,052

-(a) The Group was granted RMB27,122 in lease concessions from landlords related to the effects of the COVID-19 pandemic in 2022.
+(1) The Group was granted RMB27,122 and RMB6,722 in lease concessions from landlords related to the effects of the COVID-19 pandemic during the years ended December 31, 2022 and 2023, respectively.
 The lease concessions were primarily in the form of rent reduction over the period during which the Group's hotel business was adversely impacted.
 The Group applied the interpretive guidance in a FASB staff Q&A document issued in April 2020 and elected: (1) not to evaluate whether a concession received in response to the COVID-19 pandemic is a lease modification and (2) to assume such concession was contemplated as part of the existing lease contract with no contract modification.
-Such concession was recognized as negative variable lease cost in the period the concession was granted.
+Such concessions were recognized as negative adjustments to variable lease cost in the period the concession was granted.